 How Does the Supreme Court's Decision Affect Healthcare?
 5 ASC Industry Leaders Weigh In

-In a 5-4 vote yesterday, the Supreme Court upheld the Patient Protection and Affordable Care Act (pdf) as constitutional, although the Medicaid expansion provision was limited but not invalidated.
+Patient Protection and Affordable Care Act (pdf) as constitutional, although the Medicaid expansion provision was limited but not invalidated.
 Here, five surgery center industry leaders share their thoughts on the Supreme Court's decision, as well as how the ruling will affect the healthcare industry, the surgery center industry and the upcoming presidential election.

 Chuck Peck, MD, of Health Inventures: This is a good thing for patients and our country.
 Our national embarrassment of 50 million uninsured is finally over.
 The subsidizing of non-emergent care in hospital EDs by the insured and the government should ease.
 Those who have been shut out of the medical care system, including ASCs, will now have access.
 This should help reverse the declining case volume trend in some parts of the country.